anomaly/gallagher/docs/docs/index.md

 Our Python Toolkit aims to encapsulate the design requirements of the API and provide a Python interface for you to build your integrations.
 Simply put:

+!!! tip

-> "You write Python, we speak REST to Gallagher's standards."
+    "You write Python, we speak REST to Gallagher's standards."

 As we provided the viability of our commercial projects around Gallagher's infrastructure our support load went through the roof, the CLI, TUI and SQL interfaces are a formal expression of scripts, REST payload snippets that we used in the early days to perform tasks like adding cards to cardholders or keeping track of visits.